Keshavtak09/Image_Processing/README.md

 ---

+## 3. Bit Plane Slicing
+This program demonstrates bit plane slicing of a grayscale image.

+### Tasks Covered
+- Reading grayscale image
+- Extraction of bit planes from 0th bit to 7th bit
+- Display of individual bit plane images
+- Removal of selected bit planes from the original image

+---

+## 4. Wavelet Transform
+This program demonstrates wavelet transform on an image.

+### Tasks Covered
+- Reading RGB image
+- Conversion of RGB image to grayscale
+- Application of 2D wavelet transform
+- Display of wavelet transformed images
+- Reconstruction of image using inverse wavelet transform

+---

+## 5. Tambola Ticket Generation
+This program demonstrates Tambola ticket generation using MATLAB.

+### Tasks Covered
+- Creation of a 3×9 matrix structure
+- Ensuring each row contains exactly 5 numbers
+- Ensuring no column is empty
+- Assigning valid number ranges to each column
+- Sorting numbers in ascending order

+---

 ## Requirements
 - MATLAB
 - Image Processing Toolbox

 ## How to Run
-1. Place the required image files (`car.png`, `input.jpg`) in the same folder as the MATLAB scripts.
+1. Place the required image files (`car.png`,`input.jpg`,`sid.jpeg`,`cameraman.tif`) in the same folder as the MATLAB scripts.
 2. Open the scripts in MATLAB.
 3. Run the files to view outputs.

 ## Output
 The programs display original and processed images for visual comparison.